the robot is just a tool

 Robotic Surgery

-Excision surgery should be done via laparoscopy (minimally invasive surgical procedure using small incisions) and not via laparotomy (surgical procedure which involves a large incision in the abdomen).
-Excision surgery can be via robotic surgery or a standard laparoscopy – both techniques can potentially give the patient a good outcome with low complication rates.
+Both techniques can potentially give the patient a good outcome with low complication rates.
 What’s most important is not if it’s robotic or standard laparoscopy, but rather the surgeon’s ability to recognize endometriosis in all its colors, appearances, and locations, and to safely excise it from all locations.
-There are excellent excision surgeons with great patient outcomes and low complication rates who use the robot, and excellent surgeons who don’t.

 “Robotic surgery is still just laparoscopy.
 That is the first hurdle that needs to be understood.
 There is nothing magical about the robot, but there are many benefits to robotic surgery in comparison to standard laparoscopy.
 Patients have stated that they did not want robotic surgery, because they wanted the surgeon’s hands “doing” the surgery.
 Even in laparoscopy, the surgeon does not touch the tissue with his hands.
 The surgeon uses instruments, and often the same type of instruments as standard laparoscopy, to perform the surgery.”
+[Quote from Dr. John Dulemba, excision surgeon via his article Robotic Surgery]

-• The surgeon’s comfort when operating, reducing their fatigue.
-This can be especially important during long, complex excision surgeries.
-2. Better visualization.
+• Better visualization.
 Davinci robot is 3D versus 2D for standard laparoscopy: “This helps with dissection, excising endo, and separating organs and adhesions.”

 “[Loss of haptic touch] doesn’t limit a good robotic surgeon’s ability to identify deeper margins of disease or even deep disease.
 When one sense is taken away, our brains adapt!
 With robotics I still use vision, grasping strength, tissue mobility, and visual comparison of areas to detect deep endometriosis.”

-The robot is just a tool.
+The robot is just a tool

+It’s not about the tool – it’s about the surgeon using that tool and their skills.
 It doesn’t make or break your surgery, or mean that you will have any better or worse surgery because of it.
-However, if the surgeon does robotic surgery, it’s important to know that using the robot is also a skill in itself, and it can take 150+ surgeries for a surgeon to become skilled at using the robot.
-Therefore, you should also ask them questions to gauge their skills using the robot, such as how many surgeries they’ve done using it, how many excisions, how much training they’ve had, etc.
+However, if the surgeon does robotic surgery, it’s important to know that using the robot is also a skill in itself, and it can take anywhere from 50-150 surgeries for a surgeon to become skilled at using the robot, depending on how much surgical experience the surgeon has prior.

 • What are their patient outcomes?